Getting to grips with Congenital Cataracts: Regular eye screenings, from birth, for every stage.

 What Happens if a Baby Has Congenital Cataracts?

-A baby with congenital cataracts struggles to see clearly through the affected eye.
+A baby with the condition struggles to see clearly through the affected eye.
 This visual impairment can hinder the proper development of sight and coordination between the eyes and the brain, which is crucial for normal visual development and eye movement control.

 What Other Problems Can occur?